lowerbarriers/finished-starter/_posts/2008-01-17-the-trouble-with-charity.md

 ---
-meta:
 dsq_thread_id: "109002741"
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: The Trouble with Charity
-tags: - charity - donation - General - heirs - inheritance - philanthropy - rich
-layout: post
+tags: [charity, donation, General, heirs, inheritance, philanthropy, rich]
 ---

 I've seen some similar articles [to this one](http://www.guardian.co.uk/money/2008/jan/17/inheritancetax.usa) — about how the **super-rich are electing to donate their fortunes** rather than give the money to their heirs.